EDITOR’S NOTE: The OpenSky® Secured Visa® Credit Card offer mentioned in this article has expired and is no longer

 The First Progress Platinum Prestige Mastercard® Secured Credit Card is issued by Synovus Bank.
 Your credit line is secured by your fully-refundable deposit of $200 – $2,000 submitted with your application.
 Your security deposit is always 100% refundable providing you have met all your financial obligations that are due on the card.

 The annual fee is a few bucks higher then the OpenSky® Secured Visa® Credit Card but the purchase APR is quite a bit lower.
 That could make this card more valuable than the OpenSky® Secured Visa® Credit Card if you aren’t able to pay off in full what you charge each month.
 Your balances and payment activity will be reported to the credit bureaus monthly and will show up on your credit reports.

-This card will not convert to a traditional credit card, so after six to twelve months after you have demonstrated consistent responsible management of all your credit obligations, consider looking for a traditional credit card.
+When looking to convert to a traditional credit card, after six to twelve months after you have demonstrated consistent responsible management of all your credit obligations, you may be eligible for a traditional credit card.
 The First Progress Platinum Prestige Mastercard® Secured Credit Card offers the following – when you make 6-months of on-time payments you’ll be invited to apply for an unsecured First Digital Mastercard.